DRIVING TIME: 43 mins

 HWY: CA 1—CA 2

 If you thought entering Nicaragua was difficult, you are in for a surprise because exiting is even more of a headache.
-Again, you will need a guide.
+Again you will need a guide.
 Any of the teenagers will do.
 There are various stops you need to make—one with Migration, one with the transit police, and one with the Aduana.
 Everyone will request their fees.

 The Aduana official will request your paperwork and then send you down the road for copies of your passport, car title, and driver’s license.
-Once all the copies are delivered and the official finishes recording, stamping, and officiating, you are on your way.
+Once all the document copies are delivered and the official finishes recording, stamping, and officiating, you are on your way.
 Show your paperwork to the guards at the exit gate, and proceed to the Costa Rican border entry 4k down the road.

 Exchange your money on the Costa Rican side—the rates are better.
 It is also helpful to have extra copies of your passport, car title, and driver’s license.
 The officials (on both sides) will ask for them when you exit Nicaragua.

 Next Section of Drive

 Costa Rica Border – Tamarindo